 The surname Peasgood was first found in Denbighshire (Welsh: Sir Ddinbych), a historic county in Northeast Wales created by the Laws in Wales Act 1536, where they held a family seat from early times and their first records appeared on the census rolls taken by the ancient Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the Peasgood family

-Another 143 words (10 lines of text) are included under the topic Early Peasgood History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Peasgood research.
+Another 72 words (5 lines of text) are included under the topic Early Peasgood History in all our PDF Extended History products and printed products wherever possible.

 Peasgood Spelling Variations

 There are relatively few surnames native to Wales, but they have an inordinately large number of spelling variations.
 Early variations of Welsh surnames can be explained by the fact that very few people in the early Middle Ages were literate.
 Priests and the few other literate people were responsible for recording names in official documents.
 And because most people could not specific how to properly record their names it was up to the individual recorder of that time to determine how a spoken name should be recorded.
 Variations due to the imprecise or improper recording of a name continued later in history when names originally composed in the Brythonic Celtic, language of Wales, known by natives as Cymraeg, were transliterated into English.
 Welsh names that were documented in English often changed dramatically since the native language of Wales, which was highly inflected, did not copy well.
 Occasionally, however, spelling variations were carried out according to an individual's specific design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations could be indicated by minor variations.
 The spelling variations of the name Peasgood have included Peascod, Pescod, Pyscoed, Pescodd and others.

 Early Notables of the Peasgood family (pre 1700)